What appears below is an excerpt from the MIT Personnel Policy Manual. This section pertains to the appointment and employment of foreign nationals.

 "Research Scholar" is the most commonly used J-1 category for MIT scholars.
 The maximum stay in the United States in J-1 status in the "Research Scholar" or "Professor" category is five years, under certain conditions.
 The "Short-term Scholar" category is used for short-term visitors whose stay will not exceed six months and is well suited to visitors who may come and go periodically to MIT.

-All scholars under MIT's J-1 sponsorship must be on an MIT appointment of at least 50% effort.
+All scholars under MIT's J-1 sponsorship must be on an MIT appointment.
 Individuals in the J-1 Trainee and intern categories sponsored by the Fulbright program, Cultural Vistas, DAAD, or other (non-employer) organizations may be placed on MIT appointment during internships or other practical experiences because these J-1 programs are specifically for the purposes of training.

 Per U.S. Department of State (DOS) regulations, all J-1 scholars and their J-2 dependents must have health insurance for the duration of their stays in the United States that meets DOS specifications.
 Details are available from ISchO and are provided to all MIT J-1 scholars in advance of and upon their arrival in the United States.
 Non-compliance with the health insurance requirement may lead to termination of participation in the J-1 Exchange Visitor Program.

 J-1 sponsorship through the MIT International Scholars Office is appropriate for postgraduates and professionals coming to MIT temporarily to engage in teaching or research.
 Non tenure-track teaching positions and certain other academic and research staff positions may qualify.
 Typical titles are Postdoctoral Associate, Postdoctoral Fellow, Visiting Scientist, Visiting Scholar, and Visiting Professor.
 Indefinite research staff and tenure-track faculty cannot be sponsored for J-1 visas.